 Empowering team members to contribute to their own needs analysis is an important part of building a culture of learning and innovation, and it’s also practical.
 Crowdsourcing learning needs eliminates the conjecture that goes into traditional needs analysis.
 As a result, you erase the risk of creating useless learning materials because the employee specifically asked for them.
 And as a bonus, the material can be reused by future team members who run into similar challenges and seek the same training.

 A collaborative learning platform can let anyone declare a learning need at any time.
 Then employees upvote their choices, letting the most relevant and urgent course demands rise to the top.
 Democracy in action!

 Courses created without team member input are destined to miss essential contextual knowledge.
 This is how we see most training needs are assessed: manager identifies performance gaps; manager hypothesizes reasons for gaps; manager tests hypothesis with course materials.
 It sounds scientific, but unless you hypothesize correctly the first time, you’re wasting time and resources.

 The most efficient way to find out the type of training employees need?
 Just ask.
 Go directly to the source and let team members tell you exactly what information they need.
 Not only does this save time, but it also guarantees the course materials you produce will be specific and relevant, resulting in the right competencies for your employees’ needs.

-You may be able to deduce that the sales team needs product familiarization training, but an actual salesperson can narrow the focus down even further to the specific functions or features they are having difficulty understanding.
-Instead of creating a broad course on the product as a whole, you can create a short and specific training that effectively answers their learning needs without fluff.
+For instance, you may be able to deduce skill gaps.
+If the sales team needs product familiarization training, an actual salesperson can narrow the focus even further to the specific functions or features they’re having difficulty understanding.
+Instead of creating a broad course on the product as a whole, you can create a short and specific training module that effectively addresses their learning needs without the fluff.